raphaelbastide/1962/INSTRUCTIONS.md

 ### Main informations

-Details to understand the INSTALLATION file:
+Details to understand the PIECE file:

     *     = Required informations
     //    = Comments
     Text: = Needs a nalue
     Text  = Is a title

-The INSTALLATION file template:
+The PIECE file template:

     Title: 1962
         Branch name: * // Ex.: Master